SumoLogic/sumologic-documentation/docs/cse/rules/cse-built-in-rules.md

 ## Potential Pass the Hash Activity

-The behavior discovered here loosly matches the behavior of known pass the hash tools.
+The behavior discovered here loosely matches the behavior of known pass the hash tools.
 A Pass the Hash (PtH) attack is a way for an attacker to move laterally through a type of credential theft.
-Because this behavior is known to occur in some environments during normal activity, tuning is recommended and attention payed to a possible spike in signals after enableing this rule.
+Because this behavior is known to occur in some environments during normal activity, tuning is recommended and attention paid to a possible spike in signals after enabling this rule.

 ## Potential Reconnaissance Obfuscation

-From Solorigate TTPs: Firewall rules were added via command line to reduce noise from subsequent reconnaisance using NSLOOKUP and ADFIND.
+From Solorigate TTPs: Firewall rules were added via command line to reduce noise from subsequent reconnaissance using NSLOOKUP and ADFIND.

 ## Potential malicious JVM download